hchiam/toronto-js-workshop-a11y/README.md

 <https://a11yproject.com/>

-Disability reflects interaction of features of person and features of society person in. so much more broader than physical, can also be situational (and temporary) impairments.
+Disability reflects interaction of features of person and features of society that person's in.
+So much more broader than physical, can also be situational (and temporary) impairments.
+(Aside: more examples [here](https://github.com/hchiam/web-accessibility-course-notes#web-accessibility-a11y-course-notes).)

-A11y doesn't just help those with disabilities: curb-side effect (not just for wheelchair users; also helps people with carriages/carts, or letting small babies be able to step up).
+Good a11y can help everyone, it doesn't just help those with disabilities: curb-side effect (not just for wheelchair users; also helps people with carriages/carts, or letting small babies be able to step up).

 ## SHERRY'S CORE CHECKLIST (disclosure: opinion)